Data Driven Newsrooms -

 Verena, what makes a newsroom truly ‘data-driven’ in your view?

-A data-driven newsroom is characterised above all by the fact that decisions are transparent, made on the basis of objective data, and strategically embedded.
-Here, data is not an end in itself, but a tool for specifically expanding experience and measurably improving the quality of communication.
+A data-driven newsroom is characterised above all by the fact that decisions are transparent, made on the basis of objective data and strategically embedded.
+Data is not an end in itself here, but a tool for specifically expanding experience and measurably improving the quality of communication.

-Above all, this requires clear standards, specific objectives and a shared strategy regarding what data-driven decision-making entails.
+Above all, this requires clear standards, specific objectives and a shared strategy for what data-driven decision-making means.
 Teams must regularly ask themselves: What do I want to achieve with this measure?
 Why am I publishing this article?
 What should the user do afterwards?

-Only when there is a shared framework in which data-based decisions are possible, and when employees are empowered and actively involved, can the concept have a lasting impact.
+Only if there is a shared framework in which data-based decisions are possible, and if employees are empowered and actively involved, can the concept have a lasting impact.
 This also requires the courage to change – both in thinking and in action.

 What roles, skills and structures are needed to ensure that data-driven communication within the company works not only technically but also culturally – and how is this mindset embedded within the team?